-If mold destroys objects in your rental home, your renters insurance may cover you depending on the cause of the mold.
+If mold destroys objects in your rental home, your renters insurance may cover you, but it depends on the cause of the mold.
 Mold tends to be a gray area because of certain exceptions.
-In this article, we'll clear up any confusion and ambiguities surrounding renters insurance and mold damage.

-Renters insurance will cover mold damage to your personal property only if the mold was caused by a peril you are covered for.
-In most cases that would be standing water most likely caused by a leak or some sort of internal flood.
-Common causes of internal floods are pipe bursts, or an AC system suddenly leaking.
-If mold grew as a result of that water damage and then ruined something you owned, you should be able to use your renters policy to have the objects replaced.
+Renters insurance will cover mold damage to your personal property only if the mold was caused by a covered peril.
+In most cases that would be standing water caused by a leak or some sort of internal flood.
+Common causes of internal floods are a pipe bursting or an air-conditioning system suddenly leaking.
+If mold grew as a result of that water damage and then ruined something you owned, you should be able to use your renters policy to have the object replaced.

-Other perils you are covered for that may lead to mold are fires and wind.
-If a fire were to expose your belongings to rain, which as a result develops mold, you would again be covered for the remediation and replacement of your belongings.
+Fires and wind are also commonly covered perils that may lead to mold.
+If a fire were to expose your belongings to rain, which causes mold as a result, you would again be covered for the remediation and replacement of your belongings.
 The same principle would apply to wind damage.
-Essentially if you can trace your mold growth to any of the following, you would be covered:
+Essentially, if you can trace your mold growth to any of the perils listed below, you should be covered.

 Lightning or fire